 Products from Agilent Technologies have a measurable effect on the scientific world.
-A leading maker of scientific testing equipment, Agilent supplies a slew of analytical and measurement instruments, including oscilloscopes, gas and liquid chromatographs, mass spectrometers, vacuum pumps, anatomic pathology workflows, and nuclear magnetic resonance imaging systems.
-Its operations include products used in electronic test and measurement, life sciences, chemical analysis, and diagnostics and genomics.
-Agilent's customers include such global giants as Cisco, Dow Chemical, GlaxoSmithKline, Intel, Merck, and Samsung.
-The company gets about two-thirds of sales from outside the US.
+A leading maker of scientific testing equipment, Agilent supplies a slew of analytical and measurement instruments, including gas and liquid chromatographs, mass spectrometers, vacuum pumps, anatomic pathology workflows, and genetic and diagnostic instruments and tools.
+Its operations include products used in the pharmaceutical, biotechnology, chemical and energy, food, and environment and forensics markets.

 Sales and Marketing

 Agilent sells most of its products through direct sales, and also through resellers, distributors, and e-commerce channels.
 The company focuses on two types of customers—research customers, which include those in pharma and biotech, generics, contract research organizations (CROs), and contract manufacturing organizations (CMOs) and clinical customers, comprising high-complexity clinical testing labs and pathology labs.

 The company’s advertising costs are about $40 million annually.

 Agilent has maintained steady growth over the last several years with a 10% increase to $4.9 billion in 2018 (ended October) from $4.5 billion in 2017, driven by stronger sales in each of the company's three segments.
 Foreign currency exchange rates increased its overall earnings by 2% in 2018.